Saint John Fusiliers: Early history

 On 22 March 1872, the 62nd St. John Battalion of Infantry was authorized for service.

-On 14 April 1882, the battalion was Redesignated as the 62nd Battalion Saint John Fusiliers.
+On 14 April 1882, the battalion was redesignated as the 62nd Battalion Saint John Fusiliers.

-South African War & Early 1900s
+South African War and early 1900s

 During the Boer War, the 62nd St. John Fusiliers contributed volunteers for the various Canadian Contingents serving in South Africa.

-On 8 May, 1900, the 62nd Battalion Saint John Fusiliers was Reorganized and Redesignated as the 62nd Regiment, St. John Fusiliers.
+On 8 May, 1900, the 62nd Battalion Saint John Fusiliers was reorganized and redesignated as the 62nd Regiment, St. John Fusiliers.

-The Great War
+Great War

 On 6 August 1914, Details of the 62nd St. John Fusiliers were placed on active service for local protective duty.

 On 7 November 1914, the 26th Battalion, CEF was authorized and on 15 June 1915, the 26th Battalion embarked for Great Britain.
 On 16 September 1915, the 26th Battalion disembarked in France where it fought as part of the 5th Canadian Infantry Brigade, 2nd Canadian Division on the Western Front until the end of the war.
 After its return to Canada, on 30 August 1920, the 26th Battalion was disbanded.

 On 22 December 1915, the 115th Battalion, CEF was authorized and on 23 July 1916, embarked for the UK.
 The battalion provided reinforcements for the Canadian Corps in the field until when on 21 October 1916, its personnel were absorbed by the 112th Overseas Battalion, CEF.
 On 1 September 1917, the 115th Battalion was disbanded.

 1920s–1930s

-On 15 March 1920, as a result of the Otter Commission and the following post-war reorganization of the militia, the 62nd Regiment, St. John Fusiliers was Redesignated as The St. John Fusiliers and was reorganized with 2 battalions (1 of them a paper-only reserve battalion) to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.
+On 15 March 1920, as a result of the Otter Commission and the following post-war reorganization of the militia, the 62nd Regiment, St. John Fusiliers was redesignated as The St. John Fusiliers and was reorganized with 2 battalions (1 of them a paper-only reserve battalion) to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.

-On 2 September 1925, the regiment was Redesignated as The Saint John Fusiliers.
+On 2 September 1925, the regiment was redesignated as The Saint John Fusiliers.

-On 15 December, 1936, The Saint John Fusiliers were amalgamated with the New Brunswick Dragoons and "A" Company of the 7th Machine Gun Battalion, CMGC and renamed as The Saint John Fusiliers (Machine Gun) as they were re-tasked as an Infantry Battalion (Machine Gun) as a result of the 1936 Canadian Militia Reorganization.
+On 15 December, 1936, The Saint John Fusiliers were amalgamated with the New Brunswick Dragoons and "A" Company of the 7th Machine Gun Battalion, CMGC, and renamed as The Saint John Fusiliers (Machine Gun) as they were re-tasked as an Infantry Battalion (Machine Gun) as a result of the 1936 Canadian Militia reorganization.